PositivityVibez/PositivityVibez.github.io/README.md

 [https://cuberite.org/plugins/](Cuberite Plugins)
 ## I highly reccomend installing a login/auth plugin.
 **If a plugin isn't there, don't freak out.
 Ask me to spend a month porting it to Cuberite and I will!**
+(not made by me, dont ask me do port it lol)